Any undergraduate who has taken at least one course

 the future or not.
 We do want you to be committed to the program

-for the whole semester, since a typical students spends around 4
+for the whole semester.
+Since a typical student spends around 4

 are open at the beginning of the Fall and Spring semesters.